Researchers train AI to identify people from their footsteps

 They posit that in the real world, data collection would be best accomplished by dividing a “monitoring area” — e.g., a college or factory — into “zones” (factory floors, departments) and sub-zones (rooms, hospital wards).

-In the process of model training, the team found that about 875 footsteps per class — about eight minutes of walking — was the required to achieve accuracy greater than 85 percent, but their results beat that baseline in the end.
+In the process of model training, the team found that about 875 footsteps per class — about eight minutes of walking — were required to achieve accuracy greater than 85 percent, but their results beat that baseline in the end.
 During testing, the best-performing AI system matched an individual with his or her footsteps 92.29 percent of the time from just seven consecutive footsteps.

 A notable drawback of the system is its inability to ID more than one person at a time — two or more confuse the system.
 The researchers leave this to future work, but believe the current iteration could be reliably used to register classroom or workshop attendance, detect intruders, and control home appliances.